-This drives my wife bonkers and leads her to not feel valued.
-A real life example of how something small thing can corrode a relationship is as follows:
+This drives my wife bonkers and leads her not to feel valued.
+A real-life example of how something small thing can corrode a relationship is as follows:

 Here are a few things that we all can work on to ensure that we truly listen to the other person.
-When we employ these techniques not only will we retain what they are saying but they will also feel honored.
+When we employ these techniques, not only will we retain what they are saying, but they will also feel honored.

-- When, and only when, the speaker is done speaking, paraphrase what you have heard so they know that you understand.
+- When, and only when, the speaker is done speaking, paraphrase what you have heard, so they know that you understand.
 The goal of paraphrasing is to make sure we got everything important that they said.
-We will know when we have done a great job when you hear back “That’s right”.
+We will know when we have done a great job when you hear back, “That’s right.”
 That’s right is confirmation that they have been heard and that we understand what they are communicating.

 - If needed, write down what you need to remember.
 This is so simple and allows us the grace to return to our task without worry that we will forget the conversation.
-From my original example, I now have a note on a bulletin board in our kitchen on how to make great iced-tea!
+From my original example, I now have a note on a bulletin board in our kitchen to make great iced-tea!

 Good listening is a true art form.
 It takes practice to do it well.
-I am still not the best listener but I am sure working at it.
+I am still not the best listener, but I am sure working at it.
 Employing these techniques will work wonders.
 They will make the other person feel validated (stronger relationship) and help us meet any expectations we have agreed to.

 Photo by Ellie Lord via Unsplash